asbsoft/yii2-restapi_v0/README.txt

     - web.php - don't forget to fill cookieValidationKey:
       'components' => [
           'request' => [
-              'cookieValidationKey' => '...', // !!! insert a secret key here (if it is empty) ],
+              'cookieValidationKey' => '...', // insert a secret key here (if it is empty) ],
       ],

-- Apply migration to create data tables and fill tables by test data: yii migrate/up --migrationPath=%PATH_TO_MODULE%/migrations where %PATH_TO_MODULE% is directory @vendor/asbsoft/modules/restapi_v0,
+- Apply migrations to create data tables and fill tables by test data: yii migrate/up --migrationPath=%PATH_TO_MODULE%/migrations where %PATH_TO_MODULE% is directory @vendor/asbsoft/modules/restapi_v0,